Published on June 6th, 20190

 The FDA’s Supplement Problem

-At a recent public hearing hosted by the FDA, speakers described DSHEA (pronounced duh-shea) as “generally broken,” “not consistently great,” and “a paper tiger” when it comes to giving the FDA the enforcement tools necessary to effectively regulate the $40 billion supplement industry to ensure the safety and efficacy of products.
+At a recent public hearing hosted by the FDA, speakers described DSHEA (pronounced duh-shea) as “generally broken,” “not consistently great,” and “a paper tiger” when it comes to giving the FDA the enforcement tools it needs to effectively regulate the $40 billion supplement industry to ensure the safety and efficacy of products.

 Critics say DSHEA is ill-equipped to handle an industry that, according to one estimate provided by the FDA at the meeting, is 10 times larger than when the law was passed in 1994.
 Currently, three in four Americans use supplements, according to the FDA, and the industry continues to grow.

-“The realities of today’s marketplace demand a renewed approach to regulation,” Acting FDA Commissioner Ned Sharpless acknowledged in his opening remarks at the public hearing titled “Responsible Innovation in Dietary Supplements.”
+“The realities of today’s marketplace demand a renewed approach to regulation,” Acting FDA Commissioner Ned Sharpless acknowledged in his opening remarks at the public hearing, titled “Responsible Innovation in Dietary Supplements.”
 “Now is the time to modernize our program to ensure better alignment with the realities of today’s dietary supplement market.”

 Just how far is DSHEA lagging behind?
 Sharpless said the meeting was part of an effort to bring supplement regulation “into the 21st century.”